Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Introduction

-While several various pathways for the analytic design of passive intelligent surfaces were proposed (e.g., anomalous reflectors~\cite{diaz2017generalized,PhysRevX.8.011036,liu2023reflectarrays}, smart skins\cite{oliveri2021holographic}, metagratings \cite{ra2017metagratings,rabinovich2018analytical,popov2018controlling}, and aperiodic gratings~\cite{li2023all}), all of them lack the sufficient versatility for realistic applications.
-Indeed, in most practical scenarios, it is necessary for the intelligent surface to operate effectively across both signal polarizations, multiple frequency bands, and various angles of arrival.
-However, realizing such versatile surfaces with the aforementioned techniques is extremely challenging, as these techniques rely on specific homogenization models (e.g., based on polarizability~\cite{asadchy2016perfect}, susceptibility~\cite{lavigne2018susceptibility}, or surface impedance tensors~\cite{8358753}).
-Factors such as frequency dispersion, nonlocality, and anisotropy make the implementation of the unit cells with required material parameters hardly possible.
-Furthermore, at millimeter-wave frequencies and above, parasitic effects become more significant, leading to parasitic capacitances and inductances in the circuit models of the unit cells \cite{pozar2021microwave}.
-Although several studies have attempted to address these issues, these approaches generally exhibit only one or two functionalities at a time due to the restricted number of degrees of freedom and reliance on analytical modeling~\cite{wang2020theory,shklarsh2023semianalytically,hu2023cavity,elad2024simultaneous,zou2022pixel}.
+While various pathways for the analytic design of passive intelligent surfaces were proposed (e.g., anomalous reflectors~\cite{diaz2017generalized,PhysRevX.8.011036,liu2023reflectarrays}, smart skins\cite{oliveri2021holographic}, metagratings \cite{ra2017metagratings,rabinovich2018analytical,popov2018controlling}, and aperiodic gratings~\cite{li2023all}), all of them lack the sufficient versatility for realistic applications.
+Indeed, in most practical scenarios, it is necessary for the intelligent surface to operate effectively across both signal polarizations, multiple frequency bands, various angles of arrival, and even all at once.
+Realizing such versatile surfaces with current analytical or semi-analytical design techniques remains very challenging, as these techniques rely on specific homogenization models (e.g., based on polarizability~\cite{asadchy2016perfect}, susceptibility~\cite{lavigne2018susceptibility}, or surface impedance tensors~\cite{8358753}).
+Factors such as frequency dispersion, nonlocality, and anisotropy make the implementation of the unit cells with required material parameters hardly possible. \black{Recent work on multifunctional metasurfaces at microwave and sub-THz frequencies falls into two main classes: multi-incidence and multi-dimensional.
+Multi-incidence designs operate under multiple incidence angles or wave vectors; examples include angle-dependent/independent metasurfaces \cite{li2025angle,JiahuiTAP2025,zografopoulos2021all,yucel2025angle}, directional Janus metasurfaces \cite{chen2020directional}, and schemes multiplexing guided and space waves \cite{guan2025guided}.
+Multi-dimensional designs simultaneously control several wave properties (polarization $p$, propagation direction/wavefront angle $\theta$, phase $\phi$, and amplitude $A$) typically for a single incident wave.
+Demonstrations include concurrent control of polarization and direction \cite{elad2024simultaneous,jing2019achieving,kazemi2020simultaneous,lu2025independent,yepes2021perfect}, wave-vector modulation across frequencies using multi-band metasurfaces \cite{xu2020wavevector,shang2022design,liu2020dual,huang2023conformal}, and co-modulation of polarization and wavefront \cite{yuan2020independent,shi2019generation}.
+These passive metasurfaces demonstrated to date still realize only one or two such multi-incidence/-dimensional functions at a time.}